 By far the most common failure mode in any powered equipment is that the power supply dies.
 Having a power supply die and dropping service to hundreds of customer is no fun, so your equipment should have redundant monitored power supplies.
 If one power supply dies, a network alarm is sent to your monitoring system, and the other power supply continues to keep the equipment running until you can replace the faulty unit.

 If your equipment is telecom spec equipment (like Calix), it will likely run off -48V DC power meaning you will will have a separate power rectifier/supply which should be redundant.
-If your equipment isn't telecom spec, it should still have dual power supplies, like this switch from FS.com.
+If your equipment isn't telecom spec, it should still have dual power supplies.

 You need to keep the equipment at a stable temperature, so that likely means air conditioning and maybe a heater.